HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 ### Exercise

+Let students fork and then clone the repository.
 Let students create a classwork directory and create an index.html along with an app.js.
 Script tag should be added to the end of body tag(reason for doing so is part of JS2 Week1).

 The end result should look like: